Gators rattled: No. 8 Oklahoma routs Florida in Cotton Bowl - WHIZ News

 Florida: Jones, in his fourth season in the program, could get his first start as the Gators quarterback when they open the 2021 season Sept.
 4 at home against Florida Atlantic.

-Oklahoma: With Rattler and Mims among the young standouts coming back, the Sooners could again be favored to win another Big 12 title.
+Oklahoma: The Sooners could again be favored to win another Big 12 title.
 Their opener next season is Sept.
 4 at Tulane.

 More AP college football: https://apnews.com/tag/Collegefootball and https://twitter.com/AP_Top25